Family fun in Galway City

 A tougher climb, but still suitable for all ages and stages, is the famous Diamond Hill loop walk, which takes around three hours to complete, and rewards you with incredible views of the gothic turrets in Kylemore Valley, the sensational Twelve Bens mountains, and on a clear day, you might be lucky and catch a glimpse of Inisturk and Inishbofin Islands and the Atlantic in the distance.

 Looking for an adventure?
 A quick 15-minute drive away you’ll find Killary Fjord which straddles the border between Galway and Mayo.
-Surrounded by mountains, it’s one of just three glacial fjords in Ireland, and you’ll feel like you entered another world.
-Hop in a kayak at Killary Adventure Centre and explore the fjord – you’ll pass the Famine trail at Leenane and possibly even see some of the famous mussel farms that local seafood restaurants use to find the freshest catches.
-If you’d rather a more leisurely day, spend 90 minutes on a Killary Fjord Cruise on the calm waters enjoying uninterrupted views of the spectacular scenery.
+It's one of just three glacial fjords in Ireland, and you’ll feel like you entered another world.
+Hop in a kayak at Killary Adventure Centre – you’ll pass the Famine trail at Leenane and see some of the famous mussel farms that local seafood restaurants use to find the freshest catches.
+If you’d rather a more leisurely day, spend 90 minutes on a Killary Fjord Cruise enjoying the spectacular scenery.

 Finish your Killary trip with a visit to the Sheep Farm, a traditional working farm with over 200 ewes and lambs roaming freely in the mountains.
-Kids are fascinated by the sheepdog demonstrations and the farmers shearing the sheep and can sometimes get the chance to bottle feed the orphan lambs.
+Kids are fascinated by the sheepdog demonstrations and can sometimes get the chance to bottle feed the orphan lambs.
 The farm provides rainwear so there’s no need to pack any extra clothes.

 The reflection of the gothic turrets of Kylemore Abbey in Pollacapall Lough sets the scene for a special day spent exploring a beautiful abbey and Victorian walled garden.
 Enjoy the perfect family day out at the former monastery, delving into its history of tragedy and romance, before exploring Kylemore’s tree-lined avenues.
 No child’s visit is complete without a trip to the Ironing Stone, a magic wishing stone dropped there, as legend has it, by mischievous baby giants.
 Stop in for a homemade scone at Mitchell’s Café or the Garden Tea House.